quintel/etsource/ORM.md

 Validation will be run at three levels:

 1. We can have the Continuous Integration server checking whether all objects are valid, thus to prevent malicious data.
 2. You will not be able to save the File through the ORM when the object is not valid.
-3. ETengine import will not proceed when an object is invalid.
+3. ETengine import of ETSource date will only proceed when all objects are valid.

+## Easier import for data from ETSource

+With the ORM it will be easier to import all the objects needed for instance for ETEngine.